Las Vegas Convention Center West Hall

 2019.
 AIA Nevada Honor Award (Unbuilt)

-The expansion of the Las Vegas Convention Center will secure Las Vegas at the world’s premier business destination for decades to come.
-The 1.4 million SF expansion includes 600,000 SF of exhibit space and 150,000 SF of meeting room space housed under a beautiful ribbon roof that was inspired by the Mint Las Vegas, and conveys movement through the space.
+The expansion of the Las Vegas Convention Center will secure Las Vegas as the world’s premier business destination for decades to come.
+The 1.4 million square foot expansion includes 600,000 square feet of exhibit space and 150,000 square feet of meeting room space housed under a beautiful ribbon roof that was inspired by the Mint Las Vegas, and conveys movement through the space.
 A focus on sustainable design solutions resulted in a three globes rating for Green Globes.

 The design and execution of this facility came from an integrated team including TVS Design as the architect of the record with four local architectural firms: TSK, Simpson Coulter Studios, Carpenter Sellers Del Gatto Architects and KME Architects.